benf86/TwitterCrawl/README.md

+(In the process of being rewritten in the rewrite branch)

 A Twitter crawler/scraper, which builds a Twitter user database based on certain filters

 For testing/use, run generatetables.py first.
 Then run worker.py or crawler.py to generate the config file.
 Fill it out and run both for the fun to begin.